|Round||Nomination Deadline for programs||Notification by|

 - Shows evidence of strong academic promise

-- Identifies as a member of an underrepresented group in the program of admission
+- Identifies as underrepresented in graduate education and the program of admission (Click here for support on defining "underrepresentation")

 - Pursuing a doctoral -or- terminal degree in fields where doctoral degrees are not offered (e.g., MFA in Creative Writing)